Singer Lauryn Hill pleads guilty to evading taxes

 Hill said little in court and left without making a statement.
 Her sentencing date was set for November 27.

-Hill was released on $150,000 bail that U.S. District Judge Michael Shipp said included being allowed to leave the country for music tours and a condition she must undergo mental health counselling.
-Her lawyer Nathan Hochman said Hill has been in family counselling for the past ten years.
+Hill was released on $150,000 bail that U.S. District Judge Michael Shipp said included being allowed to leave the country for music tours and a condition she must undergo mental health counseling.
+Her lawyer Nathan Hochman said Hill has been in family counseling for the past ten years.

-"This is not mental health counselling, this is family counselling.
+"This is not mental health counseling, this is family counseling.
 Ms. Hill is very particular about language," Hochman told reporters outside the court.

 Hill, who has six children, responded to the charges earlier this month in a lengthy statement, saying she had chosen to "defer" payments during a period of withdrawal from society to protect her family's safety.